Genivia/RE-flex/doc/index.md

     c++ -I. -Iinclude lex.yy.cpp lib/debug.cpp lib/error.cpp \
         lib/input.cpp lib/matcher.cpp lib/pattern.cpp lib/utf8.cpp lib/simd.cpp

-This compiles the code without SIMD optimizations, despite compiling `lib/simd.cpp`.
-SIMD intrinsics for SSE/AVX and ARM NEON/AArch64 are used to speed up string search and newline detection in the library.
+This compiles the code *without SIMD optimizations*, despite compiling `lib/simd.cpp`.
+SIMD intrinsics for SSE/AVX and ARM NEON/AArch64 are used to speed up string search and newline detection and counting in the library.
 These optimizations are for the most part applicable to speed up searching with the `Matcher::find()` method.

 To compile with NEON/AArch64 optimizations applied (omit `-mfpu=neon` for AArch64):